 Our Charity Work

-The values of Freemasonry are based on integrity, kindness, honesty and fairness.
+The values of Freemasonry are based on integrity, friendship, respect and charity.
 Freemasons are taught to practice charity and to care, not only for their own, but also for the community as a whole – both by charitable giving, and by voluntary efforts and works as individuals.

 From its earliest days, Freemasonry has been concerned with the care of orphans, the sick and the aged.
 This work continues today.
 In addition, large sums are given to international, national and local charities.